 There are benefits, both from customization and branding, to develop a solution specifically for your business.
 However, that solution might be far outside of your company’s core competencies and take away resources from staying ahead of competition.

 If promoting your services are important, white label options are available.
-The new chat from IBM Cloud Video, in fact, doesn’t mention IBM, having references stripped from the module.
-This means no visible reference to IBM Cloud Video or Ustream directly inside the module, and no logos representing either as well.
-This is different from other methods, such as Social Stream, which invited users to participate through connecting with a Ustream account.
+The chat from IBM Cloud Video, in fact, doesn’t mention IBM, having references stripped from the module.
+This means no visible reference to IBM Cloud Video directly inside the module, and no logos either.
 The new chat joins the ability to customize the header of channel pages to offer an enhanced white label offering.

 Customization is a tricky area, as each company will likely approach a chat solution with different requests.
 General rule of thumb can be the more the merrier in terms of features, as long as it doesn’t add to the complexity of the solution.